8none1/8none1.github.io/_posts/2024-09-14-free-electricity-sessions.md

 ## Octopus Power Ups and Free Electricity Session API

-Octopus Power Ups and Octopus Free Electricity sessions don't, currently, have official API support.
+[Octopus Power Ups](https://octopus.energy/power-ups/) and [Free Electricity Sessions](https://octopus.energy/free-electricity/) don't, currently, have official API support.
 Instead you get sent an email a day or so before the session starts with details of the times.
 This is fine for normal people, but what if you've got a smart home with an electric car charger, or an electric immersion heater, or a large battery coupled with your solar system?
 How can you automate actions like battery charging when the electricity is free?

-I have created a set of Google Apps Script scripts which scrape the email and then convert it to a JSON object containing a standard `datetime` for the start and end of the sessions.
-This JSON object is publicly available hosted on Github's infrastructure, and you can make free use of it to integrate in to Home Assistant.
-You can read more about how that works here: (<https://www.whizzy.org/2024-01-24-powerups-api/>)
+I have created a set of Google Apps Scripts which scrape the email and then convert it to a JSON list of objects containing a standard `datetime` formatted string for the start and end of the sessions.
+This JSON file is publicly available hosted on Github's infrastructure, and you can make free use of it to integrate in to Home Assistant.
+You can read more about how it works here: <https://www.whizzy.org/2024-01-24-powerups-api/>

-The script has correctly dealt with the changing formats used by Octopus in their emails, and we will with daylight savings, strange durations, etc.  It's been robust so far.
+The script has correctly dealt with the changing formats used by Octopus in their emails, and with daylight savings, strange durations, etc.  It's been very robust so far, and I have a vested interest in keeping it working.
+The goal is to provide a reliable service which is simple to integrate in to your own Home Assistant set up.

-Everyone has different requirements from their Home Assistant automations, but I thought it would be worth writing up how I do it to demonstrate how straight forward it can be, and how flexible it is.
-You will have to edit your `configuration.yaml` though.
+Everyone has different requirements from their Home Assistant automations, so I thought it would be worth writing up how I do it as a worked example.

+You will have to edit your configuration yaml though.
 But trust me, it's not scary.

 ## 1. The JSON object data source